acdh-oeaw/dboebackend/README.md

 REST service to create collections from documents coming from elasticsearch index and annotate them.
 Service also handles the authentication and user management system.

 ## Technical setup

 The application is implemented using Python, [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/).
 It stores the data in PostgreSQL database.

+Use `pipenv install` to get all dependencies.
+The installed environment can be selected for example in Visual Studion Code.